Bentley, Oklahoma

-Bentley is an unincorporated community in Atoka County, Oklahoma, United States, located east of the county seat of Atoka, off Highway 3.
+Bentley is an unincorporated community in Atoka County, Oklahoma, United States, located east of the county seat of Atoka County, off Highway 3.
+As of the 2020 census, Bentley had a population of 42.

 Bentley's post office was established in Indian Territory on June 1, 1903, and named after Alva Bentley, a territorial-era educator.
 At the time of its founding, the community was within Atoka County, Choctaw Nation.

 A school once operated in Bentley but has since closed.
 The post office also closed on August 30, 1963.

 Bentley's main street features a fire department, community center, and Southern Baptist Church.